4 Easy Tips to Discover Your Personal Style

 The bolded words are the descriptors that come up for me when I describe the woman I’m growing into.
 Using your style muses as inspiration is a great launching pad for delving into your own style.
 Find lots of different looks you love using magazines, Pinterest, Instagram, TV shows, etc. Whenever you come across something you like, take note.
 My phone gallery is currently a mixture of inspirational quotes and outfit screenshots.

 Once you have a good idea of your aesthetic try capsule wardrobing.
 It’s a great way to start small and build from there.
 Now that your closet is purged, you’ll want to fill it in with key mix and match pieces for each season.
 The idea behind a capsule wardrobe is that you have a set budget with a set number of pieces that you rotate in as many different ways as possible.
 Take your newfound signature style and look for pieces that mesh.
-A pro-tip is to sign up for store newsletters because it’s a great way to get deals.

 When figuring out your new wardrobe also be sure to consider your lifestyle.
 Personally, I would love to wear heels every day, but commuting on the train makes that a no-go.
 Instead I opt for things like booties that give the appeal of a heel with the comfort of a flat.
 Small tweaks like this will help you add your own flavor to your looks.